oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 1. Insert only.
 No updates.
 Null values inside `bronze_pdr_prediction` tables.
 1. No backfilling data before `st_ts`.
 If you want to backfill drop all records or select a new `lake_path`.

-## PredictoorETL - From subgraph to chart data
+## PredictoorJob - From subgraph to chart data
 To provide summaries on Predidctoor users and systems, we want to fetch all new data and make it available for analysis.

 PredictoorJob helps us achieve this by breaking the process down into 3 steps.